 Summer and Fall NSO is designed to help both students and their family’s transition into the ENC community.

 Spring NSO is significantly more condensed.
 Parents are invited to attend any and all sessions on the schedule.

 Are meals provided?

-Lunch is provided for students and guests.
+In August, lunch is provided for students and guests.
 Dinner is available and is free for students, $5 for guests.